 But as a tourist, what if you want to tip?

 Then that is totally fine and is very very much appreciated.
-The standard percentage to tip in Costa Rica is 10% for tourists.
+The standard percentage to tip in Costa Rica is 10%.

 A good way to see the tipping etiquette in Costa Rica for tourists is that there isn’t a mandatory minimum percentage so any amount is very much appreciated.
-Especially since the minimum wage is not that high in Costa Rica and the tourism industry shut down for many months due to the pandemic.
-If you have the privilege to travel to Costa Rica, then we highly recommend to tip.
+Especially since the minimum wage is not that high in Costa Rica.
+If you have the privilege to travel to Costa Rica, then we highly recommend to tip, particularly if you think the service was great.

 Tipping in Costa Rica – Dollars or Colones?